burningion/pydantic-video-editing-agent/README.md

 You can then git clone this repo, followed by a `uv sync`.

-## Search, Edit, and Generate Voiceover Agent
+## Search, Edit, and Generate a Voiceover Agent

 ![Voice over video editing Agent](./assets/pydantic-voiceover-agent.png)